-This annotated bibliography lists books in date order from most to least recent.
-(There's also an alphabetical title index on the right.)
+This annotated bibliography lists books in my reading order from most to least recent (which is close to date order).
+There's also an alphabetical title index on the right.

-This book ought to be read by every practicing and aspiring computer scientist, data scientist, programmer, and those who manage them.
-It will make you think about the work you do and for whom, about the interface between your work and ethics and law, and above all on the impact of your work on democracy.
+This book could usefully be read by every practicing and aspiring computer scientist, data scientist, programmer, and those who manage them.
+It will make you think about the work you do and for whom, about the interface between your work and ethics and law, and above all on the impact of your work on society.

 Prior to reading this book I believed that when things went wrong (e.g., Google's collection of private WiFi data during Street View journeys, or Facebook's repeated selling of private data), it was due to genuine error or rogue “bad actors” as the companies' claimed.
 Now I understand that these things (done by Apple, Google, Facebook, Microsoft, Verizon, and so on) are matters of policy, and that lying about what they're really doing is standard practice.

 Naturally, I don't expect anyone to take my word for it.
 I strongly recommend reading this book.
 It is easy to read and fully referenced so you can check its sources for yourself.